Meat-Eaters Hunt Vegetarians

 That’s when it finally sunk in that she really meant it was “Vegetarian”.

-I decided to skip the “soy chicken” in favor of a spicy stir-fry of noodles and vegetables… I just couldn’t get past the image of that scrawny chicken flopping around, trying to walk without bone support, pecking at the dirt with his little beak that keeps falling off.
+I decided to skip the “soy chicken” in favor of a spicy stir-fry of noodles and vegetables… I just couldn’t get past the image of a scrawny chicken flopping around, trying to walk without any bone structure.

-I’ve written before about how I don’t really get hungry very often.
-I notice I am hungry once the food is in front of me, but unless there is something to eat, it is really rare for me to have a hunger sensation.
-So, when the meal arrived – steaming hot and smelling good – I was instantly hungry.
-Only, something a bit different happened this time…
+I’ve written before about how I don’t get hungry very often.
+I notice I am hungry once the food is in front of me, but unless there is something to eat, it is quite rare to have a hunger sensation.

 As soon as I took my first bite, my stomach started growling.
-I’m thinking to myself, wow, I am really hungry.
-It growled on my second mouthful, and third, and so on.
+Then it growled on my second mouthful, and third, and so on.

-So, I find myself wondering who can eat that way all the time?
-If I had to eat like that everyday, I would be constantly grazing, just like Norman.
-And if your entire day is consumed by the process of putting your head down eating, it makes it real easy for someone to slip up from behind and put a noose around your neck… again, just like Norman.
+And if your entire day is spent with your head down eating, it makes it real easy for someone to slip up from behind and put a rope around your neck… again, like Norman.